armandosunny/EcoNicheS/README.md

 ## [Biomod2](http://cran.nexr.com/web/packages/ENMeval/vignettes/ENMeval-vignette.html)

-For this analysis, the file to be loaded is the database generated in the previous tab, and the necessary .asc layers are those that did not show autocorrelation indicated by the heatmap obtained in the first tab of EcoNiches-2.0.0.
+For this analysis, the file to be loaded is the database generated in the previous tab, and the necessary .asc layers are those that did not show autocorrelation indicated by the heatmap obtained in the first tab of EcoNiches.
 Multiple models can be selected to perform this analysis depending on our needs.
 If the [MAXENT](https://biodiversityinformatics.amnh.org/open_source/maxent/) model is selected, prior to the analysis ensure that the working directory includes all the necessary files for running this model: [MAXENT.zip](https://github.com/armandosunny/EcoNicheS-2.0.0/files/13709332/MAXENT.zip).

 [![maxent bat](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/1b534599-e6e8-442d-8ab1-a81c64ff82a0)](https://github.com/armandosunny/EcoNicheS-2.0.0/files/13709353/MAXENTbat.zip) [![maxent jar](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/9e030780-32a4-4fa2-8554-ace630cb1681)](https://github.com/armandosunny/EcoNicheS-2.0.0/files/13709414/MAXENTjar.zip) [![maxent sh](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/6fe03b4a-535c-4c1e-9e59-d854a422f2df)](https://github.com/armandosunny/EcoNicheS-2.0.0/files/13709416/MAXENTsh.zip)